 My newest venture (and the one I’m most excited about) is Studio Birdsong (studiobirdsong.com).
 I’m passionate about helping young girls find their purpose and express themselves, and Birdsong is a way to help them do that through design.
 Birdsong design workshops teach girls to follow their unique, inner voice from the beginning of a creative project straight through to the end, no matter what the task they’re facing, or where it leads.

-You designed wonderful cards and posters for Rosemood, which means for a French public.
+You first designed wonderful stationery for Rosemood France (followed by Rosemood Germany and UK).
 In your creative process, what are the differences between designing for a French public and designing for an American one?

 When I design for the American market it is usually bigger, bolder, brighter.
 I enjoy designing for the French market, because it is more in line with my aesthetic- simple, neutral colours with a focus on the little details.
 Americans tend to like more, whereas the French tend to like less.
 I’m a big fan of minimalism and simple living, so the French style aligns very well with that!